phomc/docs/docs/grimoire/enchantment/ranged-enchantment.md

 :::

 :::warning
-Rift is **not compatible** with infinity, multishot, riptide and exchange.
+Rift is **not compatible** with infinity, multishot, riptide, exchange and telekinesis.
 :::

 ### 2. Exchange